Mumbai: Higher education

 The Indian Institute of Technology Bombay (IIT Bombay), Mumbai, Institute of Chemical Technology (formerly UDCT / UICT), Veermata Jijabai Technological Institute (VJTI), which are India's premier engineering and technology schools, along with SNDT Women's University are the autonomous universities located in Mumbai.
-In April 2015, IIT Bombay launched the first U.S.-India joint EMBA program alongside Washington University in St. Louis.
+In April 2015, IIT Bombay launched the first US-India joint EMBA program alongside Washington University in St. Louis.
 Thadomal Shahani Engineering College is the first and the oldest private engineering college affiliated to the federal University of Mumbai and is also pioneered to be the first institute in the city's university to offer undergraduate level courses in Computer Engineering, Information Technology, Biomedical Engineering and Biotechnology.
 Grant Medical College established in 1845 and Seth G.S.
 Medical College are the leading medical institutes affiliated with Sir Jamshedjee Jeejeebhoy Group of Hospitals and KEM Hospital respectively.
-Mumbai is also home to National Institute of Industrial Engineering (NITIE), Jamnalal Bajaj Institute of Management Studies (JBIMS), Narsee Monjee Institute of Management Studies (NMIMS), S P Jain Institute of Management and Research, Tata Institute of Social Sciences (TISS) and several other management schools.
+Mumbai is also home to the IIM Mumbai, Jamnalal Bajaj Institute of Management Studies (JBIMS), Narsee Monjee Institute of Management Studies (NMIMS), S P Jain Institute of Management and Research, Tata Institute of Social Sciences (TISS) and several other management schools.
 Government Law College and Sydenham College, respectively the oldest law and commerce colleges in India, are based in Mumbai.
 The Sir J. J. School of Art is Mumbai's oldest art institution.

 It also has one of the best law schools or universities of the country which is National Law Universities (NLU).

 Mumbai is home to two prominent research institutions: the Tata Institute of Fundamental Research (TIFR), and the Bhabha Atomic Research Centre (BARC).
-The BARC operates CIRUS, a 40 MW nuclear research reactor at their facility in Trombay.Bombay Veterinary College now Mumbai Veterinary College is the oldest and premier Veterinary College of India and Asia.
-Its foundation stone is laid in the year of 1886.
+The BARC operates CIRUS, a 40 MW nuclear research reactor at their facility in Trombay.

+Mumbai Veterinary College is the oldest and premier Veterinary College of India and Asia, established in 1886.